EBI-Metagenomics/genome_uploader/README.md

   * _local_environment_: `string` (explanation following)
   * _environmental_medium_: `string` (explanation following)

 According to ENA checklist's guidelines, 'broad_environment' describes the broad ecological context of a sample - desert, taiga, coral reef, ... 'local_environment' is more local - lake, harbour, cliff, ... 'environmental_medium' is either the material displaced by the sample, or the one in which the sample was embedded prior to the sampling event - air, soil, water, ...
 For host-associated metagenomic samples, variables can be defined based on our biome tree.
 For example, for chicken gut metagenome: 'Biome: chicken digestive system, Feature: digestive tube, Material: caecum.
-More information can be found at <https://www.ebi.ac.uk/ena/browser/view/ERC000050> for bins and [ERC000047](<https://www.ebi.ac.uk/ena/browser/view/ERC000047) for MAGs under field names "broad-scale environmental context", "local environmental context", "environmental medium"
+More information can be found at <https://www.ebi.ac.uk/ena/browser/view/ERC000050> for bins and [ERC000047](<https://www.ebi.ac.uk/ena/browser/view/ERC000047>) for MAGs under field names "broad-scale environmental context", "local environmental context", "environmental medium"

 ## How to execute
-The script needs `python` to run.
+The script needs `python` and `pandas` to run.

 ```bash
 python genome_upload.py -u UPLOAD_STUDY --genome_info METADATA_FILE (--mags | --bins) --xmls --manifests --webin --password [--out] [--force] [--live]